RV refrigerator guide: Tips to keep yours running

 Sometimes installing a small fan to help draft the warm air away from the fridge does wonders.
 They can be purchased online and installed by you or an RV dealership.
 Note: This is not the same fan that helps circulate air inside the fridge.

-These seven tips can keep your fridge cool and running smoothly.
+These eight tips can keep your fridge cool and running smoothly.

 EXTRA TIP: If you are questioning whether or not your unit is running properly, purchase a cheap thermometer.
 The normal temperature for a fridge is below 40° F. Monitoring this will ensure that your food is staying at a temperature that prevents spoiling and harmful bacteria from growing.